 Coach Abraham says, "We have to keep working, but its certainly an unfortunate situation for all the parties involved.
 We want to play a football game.
 I'm sure Skaneateles wants to play.
 I'm sure they worked hard this year to get where they are, so it's an unfortunate situation all around.

-Skaneateles School officials spent Friday afternoon in court.
-The school's request for a temporary restraining order to halt the suspension passed down by Section III was honored.
-If the suspension had stood, the team would have been forced to forfeit Saturday's playoff game, ending its season.
+Skaneateles School officials were reportedly in court Friday to deal with the situation.
+The school is seeking a temporary restraining order to halt the suspension passed down by Section III.
+If the suspension stands, the team would be forced to forfeit Saturday's playoff game, ending its season.